 I have that Camp Blackfoot split CD somewhere - I recall one track being really standout great.
 It was pretty hard to find anything else by them at the time, dunno how easy it'd be now.
 Maybe easier.

-― Ferry Aid was a popular appeal and it still is (DJ Mencap), Wednesday, 6 January 2010 11:36 (nine years ago) Permalink
+― Ferry Aid was a popular appeal and it still is (DJ Mencap), Wednesday, 6 January 2010 11:36 (eleven years ago) link

 If you should see a Pandemonium Records sampler in a record shop for cheap (originally cost a quid, I think) then I recommend picking that up as it will get you the best tracks (in my opinion of course) by Camp Blackfoot AND Coping Saw.